• Mental Health

 Headspace App Review - Image of Eve's Guide to Sleep in the Headspace App

-• Nighttime SOS: If you ever wake up in night with racing thoughts or you have nightmares, this section has guided meditations to help you calm your mind and get back to a good night’s rest.
+• Nighttime SOS: If you ever wake up at night with racing thoughts or you have nightmares, this section has guided meditations to help you calm your mind and get back to a good night’s rest.
 These are short meditations that last no longer than five minutes.

 • Soundscapes: If you can’t sleep without white noise, this will be your new go-to section.
 This area has everything from rain sounds and ocean waves to cicadas singing and thunderstorms.